davenkin/andy-springboot4-template/adr/001_common_coding_practices.md

     }
 ```

-- Prefer using Java Record over Lombok for value objects.
+- Prefer using Java Record over Lombok for ValueObjects.
 Reason: Records are Java's built-in support, they are more
   concise and embodies common best practices like immutability.
 Example:

 ```java